thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-21-hack-the-box:-jerry.md

 whoa.

-"Alright, how do I use it, though?"

-Thankfully, I stumbled upon [this](https://www.offensive-security.com/metasploit-unleashed/msfconsole-commands/) article which was fairly thorough.
+After the initial 'Alright, how do I use it, though?', thankfully, I stumbled upon [this](https://www.offensive-security.com/metasploit-unleashed/msfconsole-commands/) article which was fairly thorough.
 I ran a search on "tomcat manager":

 ```